Timeline of the COVID-19 pandemic in Quebec: August

-August 5 — A seroprevalence study of blood donors carried out by Héma-Québec shows that 3.05% of Montrealers who participated in the study had contracted COVID-19.
+August 5 – A seroprevalence study of blood donors carried out by Héma-Québec shows that 3.05% of Montrealers who participated in the study had contracted COVID-19.

-August 7 — Dr. Mylène Drouin, director of public health in Montreal, in a press conference with Dr. Horracio Arruda, declares that they are ready for the worst in the event of a second wave, which could occur at the start of autumn.
+August 7 – Dr. Mylène Drouin, director of public health in Montreal, in a press conference with Dr. Horracio Arruda, declares that they are ready for the worst in the event of a second wave, which could occur at the start of autumn.

-August 8 — A march against sanitary measures brings together hundreds of demonstrators.
+August 8 – A march against sanitary measures brings together hundreds of demonstrators.

-August 20 — Mayor Plante denounces the August 16 party organized at the foot of Mount Royal where approximately 2,000 people gathered between 4 p.m. and 5 p.m.
+August 20 – Mayor Plante denounces the August 16 party organized at the foot of Mount Royal where approximately 2,000 people gathered between 4 p.m. and 5 p.m.

-August 24 — Montreal Public Health asks that anyone who has participated in Latin dance events, indoors or outdoors, since July 31 get tested for COVID-19; a person who had participated in activities at Lafontaine Park and Verdun Park tested positive for COVID-19.
+August 24 – Montreal Public Health asks that anyone who has participated in Latin dance events, indoors or outdoors, since July 31 get tested for COVID-19; a person who had participated in activities at Lafontaine Park and Verdun Park tested positive for COVID-19.

-August 26 — Legault and other officials rule out the adoption of the federal COVID Alert Exposure Notification app in the province for the moment, citing privacy concerns and existing contact tracing capabilities.
+August 26 – Legault and other officials rule out the adoption of the federal COVID Alert Exposure Notification app in the province for the moment, citing privacy concerns and existing contact tracing capabilities.
 Legault also expresses an objection to using software primarily developed in Ontario, as Montreal is "one of the best centres in the world" for artificial intelligence development.

 September

-September 8 — The Mayor of Longueil, Sylvie Parent, tests positive for COVID-19.
+September 8 – The Mayor of Longueuil, Sylvie Parent, tests positive for COVID-19.

-September 28 — Amid a major spike in cases in Greater Montreal, Quebec City, and Chaudière-Appalaches, Premier Legault announces that restrictions will be reinstated in these areas effective midnight on October 1, including the banning of indoor gatherings and the closure of restaurants, bars, movie theatres, museums and other indoor public spaces.
+September 28 – Amid a major spike in cases in Greater Montreal, Quebec City, and Chaudière-Appalaches, Premier Legault announces that restrictions will be reinstated in these areas effective midnight on October 1, including the banning of indoor gatherings and the closure of restaurants, bars, movie theatres, museums and other indoor public spaces.
 The restrictions will operate under the "red zone" of the new regional alert and intervention system, which uses four colour-coded tiers to prescribe health restrictions for each region.

-September 30 — Quebec gives police the legal powers "to enter homes quickly to stop gatherings during COVID-19".
+September 30 – Quebec gives police the legal powers "to enter homes quickly to stop gatherings during COVID-19".
 Police officers "will be able to obtain warrants faster through a new, virtual system that was established in collaboration with the Crown...
 Normally the process for obtaining a warrant can take a day or two, but that won't work when police want to break up parties that very same evening," said Premier Legault.
 Public Security Minister Geneviève Guilbault said "We had to give the police the means to intervene."
 She said that the right to peaceful protest "without masks cannot be tolerated" and she is not ruling out using force to disperse protests if needed.
 "Eventually, we will cross that bridge when we get there," she said.